BoczV/redesigned_car_race/src/main/resources/README.md

     - The race itself, 10 cars, 10 trucks, and 10 motorcycles are created in `Main`

-2. Race object has to store all the racers, also let us register them from outside.
+2. race.Race object has to store all the racers, also let us register them from outside.
 One race lasts 50 hours.

     - Register a car, truck, or motorcycle into the race with a method called `registerRacer`
-    - Race simulation can be done by `simulateRace()` this will:
+    - race.Race simulation can be done by `simulateRace()` this will:
 - call `moveForAnHour()` on every vehicle 50 times
 - set whether it is raining or not for every hour
     - Prints each vehicle's name, distance traveled, and type with `printRaceResults()`